makersacademy/CV/README.md

 ### Business Analysis & Project Management

 ##### SapnaSolutions (subsequently acquired by [Webonise](http://www.webonise.com/))
+###### Head of Operations - *August 2010 to April 2012*
 - working with a team of eight iOS developers, elicited requirements from clients, wrote user stories, oversaw point-estimation, and structured iterative releases of applications for a range of companies including global airlines, automobile manufacturers and CPG retailers.
 - notable achievements include the release of iPhone and iPad applications for an Italian blogging platform similar to the Huffington Post; the iPad app achieved over 70,000 downloads within only 60 days, while the iPhone app has been downloaded over 150,000 times.

 ##### [t'azur](http://tazur.com/)
+###### Business Analyst - *April 2008 to July 2010*
-- during company's pre-launch, I led requirements analysis, testing, and deployment of bespoke IT systems capable of processing Islamic insurance products in partnership with offshore development team in Bulgaria.
+- during company's pre-launch, led requirements analysis, testing, and deployment of bespoke IT systems capable of processing Islamic insurance products in partnership with offshore development team in Bulgaria.
 - after business launch, set up back-office processes and reports across all areas of the business, including Underwriting & Claims and Finance.